ndidplatform/ndidplatform.github.io/example-data-request-flow.md

 Please read [Example authentication flow](/example-authen-flow.html) before read this document.

-Similar to IDP's registration in authentication flow, AS will automatically register itself and its service list to platform every time it start.
+Similar to IDP's registration in authentication flow, `as-client` will automatically register itself and its service list to platform every time it start.
 In production, however, it will only register once.

 Also, for backward compatability, AS's tendermint node is not acting as validator.